minikin/base58/README.md

 ## Features

-> The Base58 is a group of binary-to-text encoding schemes used to represent large integers as alphanumeric text.
+> The Base58 is a group of binary-to-text encoding schemes that represent large integers as alphanumeric text.
 > It's designed for use in Bitcoin and is used in many other cryptocurrencies.

 - Encodes and decodes Base58.